brev-dev/LORA_esp8266_sensor_MQTT_bridge/README.md

 # LORA_esp8266_sensor_and_MQTT_bridge

-### Radio configuration
+## Radio configuration

 A number of radio settings influence the range and reliability of a LORA transceiver pair.
-[Here](https://medium.com/home-wireless/testing-lora-radios-with-the-limesdr-mini-part-2-37fa481217ff) is a good discussion on the topic.
+[Here's](https://medium.com/home-wireless/testing-lora-radios-with-the-limesdr-mini-part-2-37fa481217ff) a good discussion on the topic.

-For this driver, the key parameters are as follows:
+The key parameters for us are as follows:
 - frequency (defined by your region and hardware): 169E6, 433E6, 434E6, 866E6, 868E6, 915E6
 - tx_power_level (default 2): 0 <= x <=14 (or 2 <= x <=17 with boost - I don't understand yet which is active!)
 - bandwidth (default 125e3): Set to lower than the required bin value: (7.8E3, 10.4E3, 15.6E3, 20.8E3, 31.25E3, 41.7E3, 62.5E3, 125E3, 250E3)